Every story has a beginning.

 Ty Roberts is widely recognized as one of the inventors of enhanced CD technology, and is credited with producing the industry's first enhanced CDs.
 Roberts joined Gracenote in November of 1998 as a co-founder after the company acquired ION, a multimedia and music technology company that he founded in 1993.
 Roberts served as Gracenote's chief technology strategist, providing technology direction and overseeing the creation of products and services that leverage the power of the Gracenote database to deliver information services.
 Most recently Roberts served as Senior Vice President and Chief Technology Officer at Universal Music Group.

-Tony Berg has produced recordings by Bob Dylan, Michael Penn, Pink, Aimee Mann, Randy Newman, Lupe Fiasco, Bruce Hornsby, Pete Yorn, Jakob Dylan, and The Replacements.
+Tony Berg has produced recordings by Bob Dylan, Andrew Bird, Michael Penn, Pink, Aimee Mann, Randy Newman, Lupe Fiasco, Bruce Hornsby, Pete Yorn, Jakob Dylan, and The Replacements.
 Berg has played guitar with Peter Gabriel, Tom Waits, the Neville Brothers, Smokey Robinson, and Morris Day.
 As Executive VP of A&R at Geffen and Virgin Records, Berg signed Beck, Black Rebel Motorcycle Club, A Perfect Circle, The Blue Man Group, At the Drive-In, Remy Zero, Aimee Mann, and Wild Colonials, among others.
-He is the Creative Director of the Malibu Performing Arts Center, Musical Director at the Mark Taper Forum, and Guitarist in the original Roxy Theatre production of Rocky Horror Show.
-Formerly Bette Midler's Musical Director, Berg served as a Composer, scoring Robert Altman's A Perfect Couple, and several television series and mini-series.

 Made in Los Angeles.
 Inspired by artists.